RocketPy-Team/RocketPy/docs/development/index.rst

 Here you will find information on how to contribute to our code base.
 RocketPy is an open-source project and we welcome contributions from everyone.
-There are a few guidelines we would like to share with you to make the as smooth as possible:
+There are a few guidelines we would like to share with you to make your contribution as smooth as possible:

 .. toctree::
    :maxdepth: 1